 Despite my ammo that day, or because I am not a techie, my slide presentation freaked out on me.
 But I had one tool left—grace.
 When everything fails, it enables me to come through.
 And these photos tell the story of that successful yellow rose day.

 To say the event was beautiful would be diminishing its significance.
-It was how it was meant to be: a perfect International Women's Day.
+It was more than that; it was a perfect International Women's Day.

 When our pastor posted this on his FB wall I was appalled: